STAS Communication and Interaction Special Schools and Colleges (C&I) Local Offer

 - How can I start using the service?

-All children and young people within a Hampshire Special School are eligible for our universal level of support.
-Therapists are available to meet parents for informal discussions about their child’s speech, language or communication needs, and higher levels of support are put in place when required.
-Therapists work with school staff to identify the nature of the child’s need and how this can best be supported.
+All children and young people within a Hampshire Special School are eligible for our universal level of support and benefit from our whole school and class-based strategies.
+Parents are able to meet with the Speech and Language Therapist for informal discussions about their child’s speech, language or communication needs and extra support can be requested by the Class Teacher.
+Therapists work with school staff to identify the nature of the child’s need and how this can best be supported; higher levels of support are put in place when required.
 This may be through screening, observation or discussion in the first instance and then through more specialist assessments if this is indicated.
 Decisions about the appropriate level of support are based on the assessment of need and the most appropriate model of support for that need, based on the available research evidence.
 We work to strict professional guidelines and to clear decision making pathways.

 - Where is it located and what areas does it cover?

 STAS C&I is located within three offices around the County, providing an equal level of support and advice to all children and young people within a Hampshire Special School.
 There are Speech and Language Therapists for C&I in all 3 offices.

 - Specialist Teacher Advisory Service Children’s Services Department Dame Mary Fagan House Chineham Court Lutyens Close Basingstoke RG24 8AG Tel: 0370 779 0779

 - Specialist Teacher Advisory Service HCC Children’s Services Havant Public Service Plaza Civic Centre Road Havant PO9 2AX Tel: 0370 779 0779